What can i do?

 SUBJECT: Will you oppose the Illegal Migration Bill?

-As one of your constituents, I am writing to you today to ask you to oppose the Government’s ‘Illegal Migration Bill’.
+As one of your constituents, I am writing to you today to express how deeply concerned I am by the Government’s ‘Illegal Migration Bill’.
 I am deeply concerned about these proposals and the announcements made by the Prime Minister on Friday.
 These plans are immoral and inhumane – and the Government knows it.

 Safe routes to the UK are few and far between, and inaccessible for the majority of those who need them.1 The Home Secretary herself acknowledged that, for anyone who didn’t fit into the limited visa schemes currently on offer, the only ‘safe route’ available was to arrive on British soil and seek asylum.2 Without documentation, the only way to do this is to undertake the life-threatening journey across the channel.
 Last year, we resettled only 22 Afghans fleeing war - leaving 8,633 forced to cross the channel.3